timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 ## Future Work [](future-work)

-One of the current limitations of TimescaleDB is that once chunks are converted into compressed column form, we do not currently allow further modifications of the data (e.g., inserts, updates, deletes) or the schema without manual decompression, except as noted [above](#compression-schema-changes).
-In other words, chunks are immutable in compressed form.
-Attempts to modify the chunks' data will either error or fail silently (as preferred by users).
+One of the current limitations of TimescaleDB is that once chunks are converted into compressed column form, we do not currently allow updates and deletes of the data or changes to the schema without manual decompression, except as noted [above](#compression-schema-changes).
+In other words, chunks are partially immutable in compressed form.
+Attempts to modify the chunks' data in those cases will either error or fail silently (as preferred by users).
 We plan to remove this limitation in future releases.

 [timescaledb-extras]: https://github.com/timescale/timescaledb-extras